10 Best Travel Tips 2018

-Cross international borders in a breeze with these tips from the pro herself
+Cross international borders in a breeze with these tips from the pro herself.
+Born in South Africa and with a travel schedule that makes even our heads spin.

 SANDY CUNNINGHAM, OUTSIDE GO PRESIDENT

-Born in South Africa and with a travel schedule that makes even our heads spin, our president Sandy Cunningham has a few tricks up her sleeve when it comes to international travel.
-She knows not only how to get a spot in some of the most exclusive base camps, but how to avoid nightmarish plane rides, passport fiascos, and more.
-Here are her top tips for travel this year, and always.
+Sandy has a few tricks up her sleeve when it comes to international travel like avoiding nightmarish plane rides, passport fiascos, and more.
+Here are her top tips for travel this year.

 1. DON’T PROCRASTINATE ON DATES